Porto’s winding streets are lined with hidden gems, the most picturesque houses and seem to go up and down endlessly.

 The ride is a good way to enjoy the Arrábida bridge and spot where the river flows into the Atlantic sea from a different perspective.
 On both banks of the river, there are several simple restaurants with good options for local dishes, mainly fish-related.

 Portuguese sandwich delight

-It’s run by a family who found an amazing (and secret) recipe for pork roasted leg (pernil de porco), but also have great Portuguese cooking skills which show in their soups, ‘papas de sarrabulho’, ‘alheira’, cheese/ham plate with a selection of national cheeses and hams.
+It’s run by a family who found an amazing (and secret) recipe for pork roasted leg (“pernil de porco”).
+They also have great Portuguese cooking skills shown in their soups, “papas de sarrabulho”, “alheira”, and cheese/ham plate with a selection of national cheeses and hams.